ajwdewit/pcse/doc/code.rst

     3. Whether the variable is published in the kiosk or not: Y|N
     4. The physical unit of the variable.

-Finally, all public methods of all object are described as well.
+Finally, all public methods of all objects are described as well.

 Engine and models
 =================